-With the Freedom Unlimited, you’re not liable for unauthorized charges.
-Purchase protection covers new items against damage and theft and extended warranties can add an additional year to many U.S. manufacturer warranties.
-Plus, you’ll get a complimentary three months of DashPass, a subscription service for $0 delivery fee on DoorDash orders over $12, and 5 percent cash back rewards on Lyft rides through March 2022.
+With the Chase Freedom Unlimited, you’ll receive purchase protection that covers new items against damage and theft, as well as extended warranties that add an additional year to many U.S. manufacturer warranties.
+As an added bonus, you’ll get a complimentary three months of DashPass, a subscription service for $0 delivery fee on DoorDash orders over $12 and 5 percent cash back rewards on Lyft rides through March 2022.

-The points you earn on the Chase Freedom Unlimited card are redeemable for cash, gift cards, travel booked through Chase Ultimate Rewards or shopping with points through Amazon.
+The points you earn with the Chase Freedom Unlimited are redeemable for cash, gift cards, travel booked through Chase Ultimate Rewards or shopping with points through Amazon or Apple.
 Your points never expire while your account remains open, but you will lose your points if your account is closed.

 Recommended credit score